haveno-dex/haveno/docs/create-mainnet.md

 # Create Haveno network quick start guide

-These instructions describe how to quickly start a Haveno network running on Monero's main network on your local machine, which is useful for demonstration and testing.
+These instructions describe how to quickly start a public Haveno network running on Monero's main network from your local machine, which is useful for demonstration and testing.

-For a more robust deployment to a VPS for reliable uptime, see the [deployment guide](./deployment-guide.md).
+For a more robust and decentralized deployment to VPS for reliable uptime, see the [deployment guide](./deployment-guide.md).

 ## Clone and build Haveno